 Pre-requisites: Minimum grade of B- in (STAT 8112 or PSY 8011)

 BA 9208.
-Quantitative Research Methods III.
+Advanced Quantitative Research Methods for Business.
 3 Credit Hours.

 This course aims to provide an overview of advanced quantitative research methods that are used in the social sciences.
 Topics include structural equation modeling (SEM), longitudinal modeling, multi-level modeling, causal modeling, polynomial regression models with response surface methodology, and emerging methods and tools for configuration theories.